Ten Symptoms of High Cholesterol You Shouldn’t Ignore

 Remember that these signs and “symptoms” don’t necessarily indicate that you have high cholesterol.
 They could be caused by other conditions.

-So, if you have any doubts, the best thing to do is see your doctor.
-They will do a complete exam and run any necessary tests to determine the cause of your symptoms.
+So, if you have any doubts, the best thing to do is to consult your doctor.
+This is because they’ll do a complete exam and run any necessary tests to determine the cause of your symptoms.